6 Estate Planning Mistakes to Fix Now

 1. Not having a plan in place.

-Many people assume they do not need a plan.
-If you have a house, a child, money in a brokerage account over a certain amount (state specific), or you desire to have specific items go to particular people, you are in need of a plan.
-Regardless of your situation, everyone should have at least:
+Many people assume their situation is not complicated enough to warrant a plan.
+If you have a house, a child, money in a brokerage account, or want personal items to go to specific people, you need a plan.
+Every adult should have these basics:

 • A Will,